ajcascella/Polling-Analysis/README.md

+## Background
-* In this project I wrote a Python script to automate a small town's vote-counting process.

-* The polling data is a csv file composed of three columns: `Voter ID`, `County`, and `Candidate`.
+In this project I wrote a Python script to automate a small town's vote-counting process.
+The polling data is a csv file composed of three columns: `Voter ID`, `County`, and `Candidate`.

+## Step by Step

 * My Python script analyzes the votes and calculates the following: